There’s a pandemic and kids aren’t coming to campus: How a principal prepares for a school year like no other

 Ralston said he is constantly calling other city principals to compare notes and ideas, sometimes in conversations past midnight.

 “There has been no break for principals,” said Richard Jackson, who heads the Council of School Officers, a union for mid-level leadership in the school system.
 “There is no such thing as a summer break this year.
-No one has had a chance to process this, they’ve all gone from crisis to crisis. . . .
+No one has had a chance to process this — they’ve all gone from crisis to crisis. . . .
 Every operation runs through the principal.”

-Even before the pandemic, Ralston was the kind of principal who had his staff wondering if he ever left campus.
+Even before the pandemic, Ralston was the kind of principal who had his staff wondering if he ever left the campus.
 He attended neighborhood community meetings in the evening, building relationships between Roosevelt and the residents who live nearby.
 He showed up at city education advocacy meetings.
 He was a fixture at sports games and after-school events.

 Now, while he still attends everything he can virtually, his days look a lot different.
 He has time to eat more healthfully, to exercise.
 Every day around lunchtime, he changes into a Roosevelt T-shirt and shorts and has a meeting with Assistant Principal Cory Carter that consists of talking and walking around the high school’s track eight times — that’s two miles — in the hot August sun.

 The way Ralston sees it, pandemics are stressful, the upcoming academic year will be stressful, and he doesn’t want his staff to burn out.
 He wants them to take time for self-care, and he’s leading by example.
 He’s shed 80 pounds since the pandemic began.
 Carter has lost 30.